 Agreement The term refers to the date on which the Grant Agreement is signed by Date the legal representative of Xjenza Malta.
 The term refers to any representative of a local entity that is eligible for Applicant participation in a Project in terms of these National Rules for Participation and who applies for funding under this joint initiative.
 The term means that the conditions of the transaction between the contracting parties do not differ from those which would be stipulated Arm's length between independent undertakings and contain no element of collusion.
-Armstengm Any transaction that results from an open, transparent and non- discriminatory procedure is considered as meeting the arm's length principle.
-The term Beneficiary refers to the entity that having submitted an Beneficiary application form for funding under this Programme in accordance with these National Rules for Participation, is selected for funding.
+Armstength Any transaction that results from an open, transparent and non- discriminatory procedure is considered as meeting the arm's length principle.